Skip to main content

 If you want to test all the various applications of NLP, try Hugging Face Spaces.
 The Spaces hosts all types of web applications that you can play around with to get inspiration for your NLP project.

-Deep Learning Key Concepts
+A Deeper Look at Deep Learning Concepts

 Activation Functions

 In neural networks, the activation function produces output decision boundaries and is used to improve performance of the model.
 The activation function is a mathematical expression that decides whether the input should pass through a neuron or not based on its significance.
 It also provides non-linearity to networks.
-Without activation function, the neural network becomes a simple linear regression model .
+Without activation function, the neural network becomes a simple linear regression model.

 There are several types of activation functions: